dorawyy/cpen321-w24-CarbonWise/documentation/M3_Requirements_and_Design.md

                 - Confirmation message or an error response.

 3. **Friends**
-   - **Purpose**: The Friends component allows users to manage their social connections within the system.
-It enables sending and accepting friend requests, viewing friends' product histories, and sending notifications about product choices.
+   - **Purpose**: The Friends component allows users to manage their friends within the system.
+It enables sending, accepting, and rejecting friend requests, viewing friends' product histories, removing friends, and sending product reaction notifications.
     - **Interfaces**:
         1. **`POST /friends/requests`**
             - **Purpose:** Sends a friend request to another user.